-Land Use Allowed Uses Residential Intensity (in gross acres) Non- residential Designation Allowed Uses Minimum Density Maximu m Density Intensity (FAR) Westside Freeway Corridor Overlay This overlay provides for uses at designated interchanges that cater to needs of long distance freeway users and agriculture-related enterprises and prohibits uses which normally cater to the service and convenience needs of urban and rural population centers.
+Land Use Designation Allowed Uses Residential Intensity (in gross acres) 2 Non- residential Anowed Uses Minimum Density Intensity (FAR) 3 PUBLIC Public Facilities This designation provides for location of services and facilities that are necessary to the welfare of the community.
+Typical uses include liquid and solid waste disposal, ponding basins, parks, schools, civic centers, hospitals, libraries, penal institutions, and cemeteries. n/a n/a 0.50 OVERLAY Reserve Overlay This overlay is intended to reserve certain lands for future more intensive development by permitting only limited agricultural uses on an interim basis.
+Typical uses include livestock raising; tree, vine, and field crops; single-family dwellings; and accessory buildings.
+Where such lands are located within a city sphere of influence, development will usually not occur until annexation to the city.
+Where such lands are peripheral to an unincorporated community, development shall be subject to the provision of public facilities and phasing. n/a 1.0 DU/20 acres 0.10^{4} San Joaquin River Corridor Overlay This overlay provides for agricultural activities with incidental homesites, sand and gravel extraction, various recreational activities, wildlife habitat areas, and uses which serve the San Joaquin River Parkway.
+This overlay designation does not restrict uses set forth in the Friant Community Plan. n/a 1.0 DU/20 acres 0.10^{4} y Residentia l Intensity Land Use Designation Allowed Uses (in gross acres) 2 Non- residential Minimum Density Maximu m Density Intensity (FAR) 3 Westside Freeway Corridor Overlay This overlay provides for uses at designated interchanges that cater to needs of long distance freeway users and agriculture-related enterprises and prohibits uses which normally cater to the service and convenience needs of urban and rural population centers.
 Typical permitted uses include hotels, motels, service stations, restaurants and cafes, truck service and repair facilities, rest areas, camper and trailer parks, emergency medical facilities, grocery stores, employee housing facilities, public use airports, agriculture-related uses, and value-added agricultural uses.
 Areas outside designated interchanges are limited to agricultural uses. n/a n/a 1.00 Golden State Industrial Corridor Overlay This overlay is intended for industrial development near Highway 99, a major transportation route, and planned available utilities.
 Consistent with the city/county tax sharing agreements, industrial developments within the sphere of influence of the cities will be directed to the appropriate city for possible annexation.
 To keep a positive image of Fresno County for the traveling public, industrial developments within this corridor are required to adhere to the Highway 99 Beautification Overlay District design guidelines. n/a n/a 1.00 Special Study Area This designation represents an area that has been identified by the County for further evaluation and review. n/a n/a n/a

-These are the applicable standards of residential and non-residential building intensity unless otherwise specified in policy text.
+1These are the applicable standards of residential and non-residential building intensity unless otherwise specified in policy text.

-Maximum allowable residential intensity or allowable range of residential intensity.
+2Maximum allowable residential intensity or allowable range of residential intensity.
 Gross acreage includes roadways and other rights-of-way.
 Net acreage is about 80 percent of gross acreage.

-Maximum allowable intensity for non-residential uses allowed as a matter of right in the compatible zone district where parcel size meets or exceeds minimum area requirements of applicable districts.
+3Maximum allowable intensity for non-residential uses allowed as a matter of right in the compatible zone district where parcel size meets or exceeds minimum area requirements of applicable districts.

-Does not apply to facilities necessary for resource production.
+4Does not apply to facilities necessary for resource production.